-I’ve had a lot of questions about baking with Almond flour, so I thought I’d do a little intro to it for those of you who have never baked with it before.
-The obvious reason I use it is because with SCD, I can’t have any grains.
-There’s also a lot of health benefits, which I’ll go deeper into at the end of this post.
+I've had a lot of questions about baking with almond flour, so I thought I'd do a little intro to it for those of you who have never baked with it before.
+The obvious reason I use it is because I eat a grain-free diet.
+There's also a lot of health benefits, which I'll go deeper into at the end of this post.

 - The finer the grind, the better your baked goods will turn out.
 If you use a course ground flour, your product will be grainy and the texture will be as if you added nuts to the batter.

 - Nut flours burn easily.
 Most of my recipes call for a lower baking temperature and longer time than you would use with a normal wheat flour recipe.
 Keep a close eye on your baked goods though, because all ovens heat differently and I've definitely had a few dozen burnt muffins in my time.

 - Buy in bulk if you plan on baking a lot.
 Almond flour can get expensive, but most websites you order from will give you a discount if you buy in bulk.
 You can store the flour in your refrigerator for a month and your freezer for around 6-8 months.
 If you store in your freezer, just remove the portion you need for your recipe and let thaw at room temperature for 30 minutes.

 - Almond Meal is different than Almond Flour.
 Almond Meal is ground almonds with the skin on, while Almond Flour is blanched almonds with the skin removed.
 I notice that my cakes and cookies are denser and more “mealy” textured, when almond meal is used.